-Below, you will find a mega list of some of the best pro blogging tools for 2020.
-Not only that, but I'll also share some tips and ideas on how to use them.
+Below, you will find a mega list of some of the best pro blogging tools for 2022.
+Not just for 2022, but 2023, 2024, and the year after that, and so on…

 Oh, one more thing.
 My affiliate disclaimer…

 I’m not going to bother listing all the obvious stuff like web hosting and WordPress themes.
-These have been rinsed and hung out to dry more than enough times.
-If you want to check out my recommended WordPress hosting list, click here.
+These have been rinsed and hung out to dry more times than I can count.

 If you want to check out my recommended list of premium WordPress themes, click here.